 With so many wide-ranging effects out there — and with conflicting evidence, it’s easy to assume that CBD Hemp Oil as a safe and natural remedy is just too good to be true.
-But if you’re reading this article it means you’re here to get a definitive answer on the question.
+But if you’re reading this article it means you’re here to get a definitive answer to the question.
 Does CBD oil work, we’re here to reassure you.
 Yes, it does according to reports from people of all walks of life.
 The benefits we may see are just beginning to be understood.

 Abuse of Xanax and other drugs:

-Government research and corporate research from around the world — including in the United States of America — suggests the many potential benefits of CBD.
+Government research and corporate research from around the world — including in the United States of America — suggest the many potential benefits of CBD.
 Government research, especially in America, was quite limited in the early years of CBD.
 As the drug has always been deemed controversial, it still was neglected to be studied upon.
-Moving on to the potential effects CBD can induce in a human body, not only government research sectors started probing into the matter, but also, private entities became quite interested in the phenomenon.
+Moving on to the potential effects CBD can induce in a human body – not only government research sectors started probing into the matter, but also, private entities became quite interested in the phenomenon.